NevilleKing/ProjectWaves/README.md

 the game in the Unity Editor, running the Menu Scene.
 The game was built for Unity version 5.5.0.

 ## Development
-Tongue Twister was created in Global Game Jam 2017 (January 20 - 22) by 4 students at the University of Lincoln.
+Tongue Twister was created at Global Game Jam 2017 (January 20 - 22) by 4 students at the University of Lincoln.
 The theme was 'waves' and the game won the best technical prize at the Lincoln jam site.

 ## Credits
 - Neville King